-The Assumption that Reality exists
+The Assumption that the universe (‘Reality’) exists

-Let us suppose (I am almost certain that this is the case) that you, like me, assume the universe exists.
-You assume that it would exist if you were not present: it does not exist solely in your imagination – a virtual reality (a philosophy known as solipsism).
-But at the same time you can only perceive and experience the universe as it is constructed by your brain and nervous system.
-Your sensory organs (eyes, ears, nose etc.) receive various forms of stimulation from the external world that you assume exists ‘in reality’.
-This stimulation is in the form of light, sound and physical contact with material objects.
-Your brain converts these stimuli into subjective experiences - perceptions in the form of vision, hearing, odour, taste, touch, warmth, etc. And your brain integrates all of these perceptions so that you experience a coherent world that is ‘out there’ and not ‘a world that exists only in your head’.
+Notwithstanding all of this, there is something else that it is essential to acknowledge.
+Yes, there is a material universe out there, and yes, by gathering more and more information about it we can progress to a more accurate representation of it.
+But it is only a representation.
+That is, you can only perceive and experience the universe as it is constructed by your brain and nervous system.
+Your sensory organs (eyes, ears, nose etc.) receive various forms of stimulation from the external world in the form of light, sound and physical contact with material objects.
+Your brain converts this stimulation into subjective experiences - perceptions in the form of vision, hearing, odour, taste, touch, warmth, etc. And your brain integrates all of these perceptions so that you experience a coherent world that is ‘out there’ and not ‘a world that exists only in your head’.
 Moreover, the experiences that you have are interpreted by your brain in a manner indicating that ‘the world out there’ behaves according to certain rules, in a highly consistent and predictable manner.
-And any part of it is in existence even when your brain (or the brain of anyone else, for that matter) is not constructing it.
-You feel, think, and behave accordingly; if you did not, life would be difficult for you and even your very survival might be imperilled.
-Nevertheless, we cannot say that the world that your brain constructs is ‘the same as “Reality”’.
+And any part of it is in existence even when your brain, or the brain of anyone else for that matter, is not constructing it (e.g. when a person you are looking at disappears from sight and hearing).
+And you feel, think, and behave accordingly; if you did not, life would be difficult for you and even your very survival might be imperilled.
+Nevertheless, we cannot say that the world that your brain constructs is ‘the same as Reality’.

 Now this last statement is not the same as saying that your brain gives you a distorted impression of ‘how the world really looks’.
-Indeed it makes no sense to say, ‘This is how the world really looks’ as opposed, say, to how it looks to you.
+Indeed it makes no sense to say, ‘This is how the world really looks’ as opposed, say, to how it looks to you (see note 1).
 The universe does not have the property of ‘looking’ or ‘appearing’ as anything.

 What does the statement mean then?
-Suppose I say to you that the universe consists of objects of different colours – red, blue, yellow, etc. (and black and white).
-You then point out to me that colour is a subjective experience; it does not exist in the universe in any other way.
-You further inform me that science has demonstrated that what actually exists are objects that emit and reflect electromagnetic radiation (EMR) of varying wavelength and frequency and that the experience of colour arises because our visual receptors respond in different ways to EMR that differs in these properties.
+Suppose I say to you that the universe consists of objects of different colours – red, blue, yellow, etc., as well as black and white.
+You point out to me that colour is a conscious experience and it does not exist in the universe in any way other than as a conscious experience (see note 2).
+You further inform me that science has demonstrated that what actually exists are objects that emit and reflect electromagnetic radiation (EMR) of varying wavelength and frequency and that the experience of colour arises because our visual receptors respond in different ways to EMR according to these particular properties.

-Note 1: Science must still work towards an explanation of this, though some believe that ultimately it will never be able to explain conscious experience.
+Note 2: Science must still work towards an explanation of this, though some believe that ultimately it will never be able to explain conscious experience.

 Note 3: This does not exhaust the list of assumptions or distinctions that we can set aside when thinking about Reality.